DevExpress/devextreme-documentation/concepts/05 UI Components/TabPanel/01 Getting Started with TabPanel/50 Navigate Between Tabs.md

 Configures swiping.
 This property's default value is **true** on touch devices and **false** on others.

 - [loop](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#loop)
-Specifies whether looping is enabled.
+Specifies whether to loop items.

 - [animationEnabled](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#animationEnabled)
 Specifies whether to animate the change of the selected item.